Harshita0008/Ecommerce_Application_Algorithm/README.md

 #  2. <a name='AgileMethodology'></a>Agile Methodology
 ### What is Agile -
 It is a way to manage a project by breaking it up into several phases.
-It involves constant collabration and continues improvement at every stage.
+It involves constant collaboration and continues improvement at every stage.

 ##   <a name='HowIIncorporatedAgileMethodologyduringTheDevelopmentSchedule'></a>How I Incorporated Agile Methodology during The Development Schedule
 AZURE DEVOPS is a microsoft product that provides version control, reporting, requirements management, product management capabilities.